fsprojects/TestDynamo/README.md

 ### Locking and Atomic transactions

 Test dynamo is more consistant than DynamoDb.
 In general, all operations on a single database (region) are atomic.
-Within the `ITestDynamo` client, BatchRead and BatchWrite operations are executed as several independant operations in order to simulate non consistency.
+Within the `AmazonDynamoDBClient` client, BatchRead and BatchWrite operations are executed as several independant operations in order to simulate non consistency.

-The bigges difference you will see are
+The biggest differences you will see are

  * Reads are always atomic
  * Writes from tables to global secondary indexes are always atomic